Wishing you the peace of cozy winter nights and ever brighter days!

 Writing, editing, reading while the snow falls...it all sounds kind of blissful right now.
 I just have to decide what to read.
 What will you be reading this weekend?

-Antonia is a writer and a reader.
+Antonia is a writer and a reader and a copy editor/proofreader.
 She loves books, travel, art, photography, baking, pasta, and shoes.